Chris Smelley

 Christopher Smelley (born September 29, 1986) is an American football and baseball player.
 He is a former starting quarterback for the University of South Carolina, as well as a former catcher for the University of Alabama.

 High school

-In his career, Smelley set Alabama High School Athletic Association records for yards in a single game (585) and season (4,120).
+In his high school football career, Smelley set Alabama High School Athletic Association records for yards in a single game (585) and season (4,120).
 He also set Alabama High School Athletic Association (AHSAA) records for touchdown passes in a season (59) and career (134).

 While attending American Christian Academy in Tuscaloosa, the 6'2", 221 lb Smelley played on three state championship baseball teams and was the Class 1A Player of the Year for 2005, but chose to pursue college football over college baseball.

 On February 1, 2006, Smelley signed a national letter of intent to play football at the University of South Carolina.
 He was listed as a top-rated football prospect on ESPN.com's "Class of 2006".